An Overview of Casino Superstitions

 Bad Luck Casino Superstitions

 First, let’s start with some gambling superstitions that supposedly bring bad luck.
-Not all these beliefs are held in every part of the world, and local culture can play a big part.
-Do you ever worry about having itchy hands?
+Not all these beliefs are held everywhere, and local culture can play a big role.

 1. Unlucky 13 and 4

 Every country around the world has its own unlucky numbers.
-In Western culture, for instance, Friday the 13th is seen as a day for misfortune and death.
-And some airlines won’t have a 13th row on their planes and many building don’t have a 13th floor.
+In Western culture, for instance, Friday the 13th is seen as a day for misfortune and death—some planes won’t have a 13th row, and many buildings don’t have a 13th floor.

-Similarly, on the casino floor 13 is supposed to bring bad luck.
+Similarly, on the casino floor, 13 is considered bad luck.
 Gamblers will avoid it in roulette and place their chips on 14 or 15 instead.

 2. Crossing Your Legs

-Physical tics and rituals are popular with gamblers wanting to bring luck at the table.
+Physical tics and rituals are popular with gamblers wanting to bring luck to the table.
 One of the oddest casino superstitions is that crossing your legs brings bad fortune.

 3. Counting Your Money at the Table